offen/docker-volume-backup/README.md

 # AWS_ENDPOINT_INSECURE="true"

+# Setting this variable will change the S3 storage class header.
+# Defaults to "STANDARD", you can set this value according to your needs.

+# AWS_STORAGE_CLASS="GLACIER"

 # You can also backup files to any WebDAV server:

 # The URL of the remote WebDAV server